 If you watched our recent interview with Jean-Hugues de Lamaze, manager of EGL (click here to view), he observed that today's utilities can no longer be considered simple defensive plays.
-He says that thanks to evolving business mixes (i.e. much less conventional generation and commodity price exposure) and modern revenue contracts derived from renewable energy production and distribution, many utility companies are now capable of providing earnings and dividend growth comfortably ahead of broader market averages.
-Reflecting these changes, de Lamaze notes, companies in the sector are now targeting annualised returns in the high single digits.
-He says that the shift in focus was on display throughout the first quarter of 2024 in the US, with the sector delivering the second highest (year-over-year) earnings growth rate of all eleven sectors at 23.9% (trailing just communication services which is dominated by Alphabet and Meta).
-He believes this momentum will continue over the next few years, as highlighted in Figure 2.
+Thanks to evolving business mixes (i.e. much less conventional generation and commodity price exposure) and modern revenue contracts derived from renewable energy production and distribution, many utility companies are now capable of providing earnings and dividend growth comfortably ahead of broader market averages.
+Reflecting these changes, companies in the sector are now targeting annualised returns in the high single digits.
+The shift in focus was on display throughout the first quarter of 2024 in the US, with the sector delivering the second highest (year-over-year) earnings growth rate of all eleven sectors at 23.9% (trailing just communication services which is dominated by Alphabet and Meta).
+As Figure 2 highlights, this momentum is expected to continue over the next few years, at a rate well above historic averages.